Introduction

 Future Trends in BAU: What Tech Startups Need to Know

 In today's rapidly changing business landscape, many technology companies find themselves grappling with the need to adapt to new trends in practices associated with the BAU acronym.
 The challenge lies in the increasing integration of automation and AI into daily operations, which, while enhancing efficiency, can also lead to concerns about job security and the future of work.
 It’s important to acknowledge that less than 5% of jobs can be fully automated, yet approximately 60% of roles have at least 30% of their activities that can be automated.
-This reveals a significant potential for transformation in job roles, which can be daunting for many.
-By 2035, we anticipate that automation will fundamentally reshape these roles, allowing human workers to focus on more complex tasks that require creativity and emotional intelligence.
+This reveals a significant opportunity for innovation, which can be daunting for many.
+By 2035, we anticipate that these roles will evolve, allowing human workers to focus on more complex tasks that require critical thinking.
 As Jeff Bezos insightfully notes, AI has the potential to create a 'much wealthier civilization' and improve the quality of work, highlighting the positive implications of these technologies.

 Conclusion